Veridi, Pragma, Praxis

 We are a Canadian cooperative-in-formation building three open products that share a discipline: explicit procedures, evidence classified by source quality, gaming detection, and transparent, auditable assessments.
 Each product addresses a distinct question:

-Veridi (fact-checking), Pragma (policy analysis), and Praxis (individual action synthesis) each carry their own validation suite of adversarial scenarios, contested topics where experts disagree, and disinformation patterns drawn from the wild.
-Per-methodology results from the v1.2 combined run:
+Veridi (fact-checking), Pragma (policy analysis), and Praxis (individual action synthesis) each carry their own validation set: adversarial scenarios, contested topics where experts disagree, and disinformation patterns drawn from the wild.
+These are three separate sets, summarized together here, 195 claims and scenarios in total:

-Combined: 189 of 192 (98.4%).
-Each partial is a documented case, not a methodology failure; see the combined v1.2 validation report for the full breakdown.
+Combined: 192 of 195.
+Each PARTIAL is a documented case with root-cause analysis, not a methodology failure; the changelog has the full breakdown and the focused-regression details.

 We will continue testing and evaluating against real-world input, recognizing that a test suite cannot fully capture reality.